Student Financial Responsibility

 - financial holds by Charlotte and ineligibility for further course registration activity.
-Transcripts and diplomas will not be released until the student account is paid in full;
+Transcripts and diplomas will not be released and readmission will not be processed until the student account is paid in full;

 - penalty and interest charges on unpaid balances in accordance with the requirements of North Carolina General Statute 147-86.23;

-- referral of delinquent accounts to the North Carolina Department of Revenue for collection and then may be subject to further referral to an outside collection agency; and
+- referral of delinquent accounts to the North Carolina Department of Revenue for collection and then may be subject to further referral to an outside collection agency.